kelvinparakhiya2910/wether-react-app/README.md

 - Search for a city and display current weather data.
 - View weather information including temperature, humidity, wind speed, etc.
 - Error handling for invalid city names and API issues.

-- Responsive design for different screen sizes.
+## User Authentication

+- Sign-up functionality for new users to create an account.
+- Login functionality for existing users to authenticate and access the dashboard.
+- Error handling for invalid credentials and missing information during signup or login.

 ## Technologies Used

-- React.js
+- React.js for building the user interface.
 - Vite for project setup and bundling
-- OpenWeatherMap API (or your chosen weather API)
+- OpenWeatherMap API (or your chosen weather API) for weather data.
-- React Hooks (useState, useEffect, useContext)
+- React Hooks (useState, useEffect, useContext) for managing component state and effects.
-- CSS for styling
+- CSS for styling the user interface.

 ## Setup and Installation